25 June

 The re-dedication of the Church event by the Anglican Church marked the end of the restoration works funded by a $200,000 grant through the Victorian Government’s Living Heritage Program.

-The timber church was built by Aboriginal people in 1878 and became a key focal point of the former mission, home to Aboriginal people forcibly removed from their lands.
+The timber church was built by First Peoples in 1878 and became a key focal point of the former mission, home to First Nations people forcibly removed from their lands.

-Explore all funded projects by the Living Heritage Program.
+Explore all funded projects from the Living Heritage Program.